deanpmiller/ANF-Cache-Vols/README.md

 >You have 12 minutes after the cacheState transitions to VserverPeeringOfferSent to complete execution of the vserverPeeringCommand.
 ---

-### Step 5: Retrieve vServer Peering Command and Establish Vserver Peering
+### Retrieve vServer Peering Command and Establish Vserver Peering

 Retrieve (copy) the peering command via PS, and execute the vserver peering command on the on-premises cluster: